Diogo-V/PAWS-pet-grooming-store-software/README.md

 # Description
 Under development.
-Not suitable for used yet
+Not suitable for use yet